 If you’re a fan of using cumin in your recipes, you know that it has its own flavor.
-But what do you do if you are in the middle of cooking a recipe that calls for cumin and you realize you are completely without it?
+But what do you do if you are in the middle of cooking a recipe that calls for cumin and you realize you are complete without it?

 Short of jumping in your car and making a mad dash to the spice section of your local grocery store, you do have some options.
 If your pantry is well stocked, you probably have a variety of different ingredients that can pinch hit for cumin in the recipe you’re working on.

 Cumin is a commonly used spice in recipes all over the world including India, Latin America, Asia, and Africa.
 It lends an earthy smoky flavor and some heat to recipes, but it also has several health benefits.
 Cumin has been known to treat illnesses and diseases such as the common cold, bronchitis, asthma.

 It is also credited with curing piles, helping to aid in digestion and prevent diabetes.
 If you’re using cumin in your recipes for specific health benefits, you’ll want to explore the health benefits of whatever cumin substitute you choose as well.

 - Chipotle Seasoning